pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

 ### OSS License {#license}

-Terraform uses the weak copyleft [Mozilla Public License 2.0](https://github.com/HashiCorp/terraform/blob/main/LICENSE).
+Terraform uses the [Business Source License 1.1](https://github.com/HashiCorp/terraform/blob/main/LICENSE).
 Conversely, Pulumi open-source projects use the permissive and business-friendly [Apache License 2.0](https://github.com/pulumi/pulumi/blob/master/LICENSE).
 This includes the core [Pulumi repo](https://github.com/pulumi/pulumi), all of the open-source Pulumi resource providers (such as the [Azure Native provider](https://github.com/pulumi/pulumi-azure-native)), and other useful projects.

 ### Infrastructure Reuse and Modularity {#reuse}